Dandeny Muñoz Mosquera

-Dandeny Muñoz Mosquera (born August 27, 1966), also known as "La Quica" (Colombian slang for "the fat girl", a childhood nickname), is a Colombian former hitman for the Medellín Cartel, a drug trafficking group.
-He was described as at one point being the "chief assassin" for the Cartel's leader Pablo Escobar.
+Dandeny Muñoz Mosquera (born August 27, 1965), also known as "La Quica" (Colombian slang for "the fat girl", a childhood nickname), is a former sicario (hitman; paid assassin) for the Colombian Medellín Cartel, a prominent drug trafficking enterprise in Colombia in the late 1980s and early 1990s.
+He was described at one point as the "chief assassin" for the Cartel's leader Pablo Escobar.

 He was believed to be responsible for the deaths of an unknown number of people with official estimates ranging in the hundreds.
 US authorities currently link him to the deaths of more than 220 people, having supposedly murdered members of both his own organization the Medellín Cartel and the rival Cali Cartel, as well as police officers and government officials.
 Colombian authorities connect him to the deaths of more than 40 police officers.

 Arrested in 1991, he is serving multiple life sentences in a US prison.
-He was the first person ever to be convicted under a 1956 Federal law that made bombing a civilian aircraft a crime and the 1986 terrorism statute that allows the trial of foreign citizens in the United States if at least one victim was an American citizen.
+He was the first person to be convicted under a 1956 federal law that made bombing a civilian aircraft a crime and the 1986 terrorism statute that allows the trial of foreign citizens in the United States if at least one victim was an American citizen.
 Among his convicted crimes is the 1989 bombing of Avianca Flight 203, which killed 110 civilians.